A Tooth Abscess is a pocket of pus that is caused by a bacterial infection. This dental infection can take place in any part of the tooth.

 Gingival Abscess: When you eat a popcorn hull or a toothbrush bristle gets embedded between your teeth and gums, it can result in a gingival abscess.

 When you visit your dentist, they will first examine your mouth and look for swollen gums.

-They might take a dental X-ray that shows the cavity in your tooth, whether the infection is in the jaw bone and affecting other teeth as well or not.
+They might take a dental X-ray that shows the cavity in your affected tooth, whether the infection is in the jaw bone and affecting other teeth as well or not.

 You might notice the following things:

 - Foul taste if the tooth abscess ruptures.

 - When you eat something and chew in the area of infection is causes severe pain.